Brandon780/Brandon780/README.md

 I'm a data scientist currently pursuing a Master’s in Data Analytics.
 I'm putting into practice my skills through real-world projects, always open to new challenges, and eager to contribute with data-driven solutions.
 I’m passionate about turning data into valuable insights and constantly looking for ways to grow personally and professionally.

 ### 🌊 What I'm working on:
-- 🧠  Continuous learning: Power BI, Python and statistical sciences, statistical models and advanced *marchine learning*
+- 🧠  Continuous learning: Power BI, Python and statistical sciences, statistical models and advanced   *Machine Learning*
 - 🧪 Exploring ways to turn raw data into actionable insights for environmental and operational efficiency

 ### 🤝 Open to collaborate on: